kelveny/mockcompose/README.md

 PowerMockito.doCallRealMethod().when(fooService).SomeFooMethod());
 ```

-In the example, SomeFooMethod() will be called to run real implementation code, while any sibling method that SomeFooMethod() calls will be taken from the mocked version.
-This ability can give us fine-grained control in unit testing, in world of Object Oriented languages.
+In the example, `SomeFooMethod()` will run its real implementation code, while any sibling methods that `SomeFooMethod()` calls will be taken from the mocked version.
+This capability provides fine-grained control in unit testing within the realm of object-oriented languages.

-Go is a first-class function programming language, Go best practices prefer small interfaces, in the extreme side of the spectrum, per-function interface would eliminate the needs of such usage pattern to be supported at all in mocking.
-This might be the reason why most Go mocking tools support only interface mocking.
+Go is a first-class function programming language, and Go best practices favor small interfaces.
+At the extreme end of the spectrum, using a per-function interface eliminates the need for such usage patterns in mocking.
+This might be why most Go mocking tools support only interface mocking.

-Nevertheless, if you ever come to here, you may be struggling in balancing the ideal world and practical world, try `mockcompose` to solve your immediate needs and you are recommended to follow Go best practices to refactor your code later, to avoid Go anti-pattern as mentioned above if possible.
+Nevertheless, if you find yourself here, you may be struggling to balance ideal practices with practical needs.
+Try `mockcompose` to address your immediate requirements, but it's recommended to follow Go best practices and refactor your code later to avoid the aforementioned Go anti-patterns whenever possible.

-`mockcompose` also supports generating [mockery](https://github.com/vektra/mockery) compatible code for Go interfaces and regular functions, which could help pave the way for your code to evolve into ideal shape.
+`mockcompose` also supports generating [mockery](https://github.com/vektra/mockery) compatible code for Go interfaces and regular functions, which can help guide your code toward an ideal structure.

-Note: Go class here refers to `Go struct` with functions that take receiver objects of the `struct` type.
+Note: In this context, a Go class refers to a Go `struct` with methods that have receiver objects of the `struct` type.

 ## Install